 And if you are a chocolate lover and miss having chocolate things, just add a few Lily’s dark chocolate chips as a treat.
 They taste really good and there are only 3 carbs for 60 chips.
 WOW!

 Another way you can eat your Almond Flour Pancakes is to top them off with extra fresh sliced strawberries.
 And to finish it off top with some homemade sugar free whipped cream.
 It’s like eating warm strawberry shortcake.

 How to Make Keto Almond Flour Blueberry Pancakes:

 You’re going to start by whisking together the eggs, vanilla, salt and milk.

-Add the almond flour and baking soda and whisk until all the lumps are gone and you end up with a smooth Blueberry Pancake batter.
+Add the almond flour, coconut flour, and baking powder and whisk until all the lumps are gone and you end up with a smooth Blueberry Pancake batter.

 Put butter into pan and then with a small measuring cup, pour the batter into pan for desired size of pancake.
 Next add about 6 or 7 blueberries to each pancake.
 Cook about 2-3 minutes on each side.

 One hint that I learned is when you add blueberries don’t use too many because when you add too many blueberries they become heavier which makes it more difficult to flip it without it falling apart.

 The blueberries, even though they are a little higher in carbs than the other berries are, they are still not a bad choice in moderation.
 If you want to you can add blackberries, strawberries or raspberries to your batter instead or to the top as a garnish.

 These pancakes are good for a person on a low carb/Keto diet because when you’re eating something super yummy that feels like it should have a lot of carbs in them, surprise surprise… they don’t.